psycotica0/sasl/README.md

 $response = $mechanism->createResponse();
 ```

+Challenge-based authentication mechanisms implement the interface
+`Fabiang\Sasl\Authentication\ChallengeAuthenticationInterface`.
-For authentication mechanism that use challenges call the method again:
+For those mechanisms call the method again with the challenge:

 ```php
 $response = $mechanism->createResponse($challenge);
 ```

-Challenge-based authentication mechanisms implement the interface
-`Fabiang\Sasl\Authentication\ChallengeAuthenticationInterface`.
 **Note**: The challenge must be Base64 decoded.

-### SCRAM validation
+### SCRAM verification

-To validate the data returned by the server for SCRAM you can call:
+To verify the data returned by the server for SCRAM you can call:

 ```php
 $mechanism->verify($data);